 I am researcher / data analyst, with a background in physics.
-After a PhD in physics at ENS Lyon, working within its complex systems institute – aka IXXI – and Post-Docs at INRIA Lyon and MIT Senseable City Lab, I am currently working as a freelance research consultant.
+After a PhD in physics at ENS Lyon, working within its complex systems institute – aka IXXI – and Post-Docs at INRIA Lyon and MIT Senseable City Lab, I am currently working:

 - PhD Thesis: Exploring Social Phenomena with Complex Systems Tools. [pdf]

 - S Grauwin, G Beslon, E Fleury, S Franceschelli, C Robardet, JB Rouquier, P Jensen, Complex systems science: dreams of universality, reality of interdisciplinarity.
 Journal of the American Society for Information Science and Technology, ASIS&T (2012). [paper online]

 - S Grauwin, F Goffette-Nagot, P Jensen, Dynamic models of residential segregation: an analytical solution.
 J. Pub.
 Econ.
 96, 124-141 (Feb 2012). [paper online]

 - S Grauwin, E Bertin, R Lemoy, P Jensen, Competition between collective and individual dynamics.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 106, 20622-20626 (Dec 2009). [paper online]

 - Email: seb.grauwin[at]gmail.com